Don’t take the easy way out

 So, What about Cross Promotion?

-Cross-promotion, however, is a far more strategic method of promoting content across your social channels.
+Cross-promotion, however, is a far more strategic method of promoting content across your social channels than cross-posting social media.
 It involves creating unique messages for each of your social channels, rather than one message posted to all of them.

 That is not to say that you need to post the content on all your channels; you may only post it to one of them.
 Take into account who uses the platform and whether or not the content you want to post is relevant to them.